c0rx/c0rx.github.io/index.md

 GTFOBins is a [collaborative][] project created by [Emilio Pinna][norbemi] and [Andrea Cardaci][cyrus_and] where everyone can [contribute][] with additional binaries and techniques.

 If you are looking for Windows binaries you should visit [LOLBAS][].

+SCAM|MPACT is designed to prevent the development of scam success rates among people.

+Our project gathers all scam [techniques](/techniques/) and examples of them with preventative measurements.
+Most people will find this project helpful when faced with some sort of suspicious moments.

+Do not know what to do when someone sends a link for a money withdrawal?
+Or a real estate agent asking for money for an apartment presentation?
+All this information is placed here in one project.

+If you would like to contribute to our project: a new technique of scam or an interesting case just send hit the "Contribute" button.

 [functions]: /functions/
 [LOLBAS]: https://lolbas-project.github.io/